 Lyme disease is a growing epidemic in our country and worldwide.
 The CDC reports 300,000 new cases a year, making it the fastest growing vector borne infectious disease in the United States.
 Those are only the reported cases.
-There are many more undiagnosed patients out there, struggling to understand what is happening to them.
+There are many more undiagnosed patients out there, unaware that you can now use a lyme disease dna test for a fast diagnosis if you’re worried about some symptoms, struggling to understand what is happening to them.
 These patients get caught in a web of misconceptions.
 The misconception that Lyme is easy to diagnose.
 The misconception that Lyme is easily treated and overcome.
 Finally the misconception that insurance will cover your treatment.
 There are a growing number of people who find they don’t fit into either of these categories, yet they are still suffering from Lyme.

 We find ourselves in the hands of doctors who do not fully understand the broad spectrum of Lyme, its symptoms or how to accurately treat the disease.
 Within a medical community who does not believe Lyme disease exists in a chronic form, many patients are left wondering where to turn for help.
+Some have mentioned that Ozone therapy, outlined on websites similar to holtorfmed.com, has had positive results when treating the symptoms of Lyme disease but it isn’t the most popular treatment at the moment.
+Resulting in a lack of public knowledge on the treatment.
 Most people believe if they get sick, they go to the doctor, have some tests run, they are able to pinpoint the problem, put you on a course of treatment and you on your way to recovery.
 You may question Lyme with your doctor.
 They may tell you that if you had Lyme disease, you would have noticed a tick bite and bull’s eye rash (erythema migrans).
 Your doctor may believe there is still a possibility and would run standard Lyme labs.
 If the labs come back negative, they feel confident in ruling it out.
 No rash, no positive test results, no Lyme.
 This is the most dangerous of misconceptions, leading to years of suffering on the part of the patient.

 I myself fit into those categories.
 I never had a bull’s eye rash, my standard (ELISA) Lyme and coinfection labs were negative, yet I still had Lyme and coinfections, and they are not easy to treat.